OpenWater Group

 A verbal or written warning, or a required apology or corrective action.

-Temporary suspension of Platform access or participation in programs.
+Temporary suspension of Platform or Beacon access or participation in programs.

 Restrictions on contacting specific Members or Participants.

-Termination of Membership and all access to the Platform, Events, and community, without refund.
+Termination of Membership and all access to the Platform, Beacon, events, and community, without refund.

 Reporting to law enforcement or other authorities where warranted or required.